 Native 8K content isn't necessary

-That said, having spent some time with Samsung's Q900R 8K QLED TV, it became clear to us that a lack of native 8K content really isn't actually a deal-breaker – in fact, we've come away convinced that upscaling technology will end up defining the 8K era for the foreseeable future.
+That said, having spent some time with Samsung's Q900R 8K QLED TV, it became clear to us that a lack of native 8K content isn't the deal-breaker you might imagine it could be – in fact, we've come away convinced that upscaling technology will end up defining the 8K era for the foreseeable future.

-Given that even today, the majority of Hollywood's most expensive blockbusters are only finished at 2K (and yes, that includes Avengers: Endgame), the idea that we'll be getting a wealth of native 8K content in the near future is unrealistic.
+After all, the majority of Hollywood's most expensive blockbusters are still only finished at 2K (and yes, that includes Avengers: Endgame), so the idea that we'll be getting a wealth of native 8K content in the near future is unrealistic.

 It's all about upscaling